 If you love the Italian classic caprese salad, you simply must try our Tomato Mozzarella Salad!
-It’s got all the same flavors, but we’re kicking things up a notch with our homemade Lemon Basil Vinaigrette.
+It’s got all the same flavors, but we’re kicking things up a notch with our homemade Basil Vinaigrette.
 Essentially, it’s a fancier basil olive oil that has a bright citrus flavor with a slight kick from red pepper flakes and garlic.
 It’s so delicious, you’ll want to serve the basil vinaigrette on everything!

 But back to the tomato mozzarella salad — it’s a beautiful way to celebrate the freshness of summer tomatoes!
 Make sure to use fresh mozzarella cheese instead of pre shredded or packaged, it will make all the difference in the world!